Histamine: Roles in the body

 Although histamine is small compared to other biological molecules (containing only 17 atoms), it plays an important role in the body.
 It is known to be involved in 23 different physiological functions.
-Histamine is known to be involved in many physiological functions because of its chemical properties that allow it to be versatile in binding.
-It is Coulombic (able to carry a charge), conformational, and flexible.
-This allows it to interact and bind more easily.
+Histamine is involved in many physiological functions because its chemical properties make it versatile in binding.
+It is Coulombic (able to carry a charge), conformational, and flexible, which allows it to interact and bind more easily.

+Histaminylation

+Protein histaminylation refers to the post-translational modification in which histamine is covalently attached to glutamine residues via transamidation.
+Monoaminylation itself refers to the overall class of post-translational modifications involving monoamines; however, these reactions are further classified by the individual monoamine reactant they describe (i.e., dopaminylation, serotonylation, histaminylation).

+Histaminylation has been reported for both histone and non-histone protein substrates, and thus represents a distinct neuroepigenetic and neuroproteomic regulatory mechanism with various implications in health and disease.
+Recent studies have revealed a critical role for histone histaminylation in regulating core components of the sleep-wake cycle and circadian rhythm in the brain.

+Despite its discovery in 2012, research as to the direct links between protein histaminylation and disease has seldom occurred and its functions are still largely unknown.
+Nevertheless, protein histaminylation has been reported in a number of cells and tissues, including mast cells, histaminergic neurons of the tuberomammillary nucleus (TMN), colorectal cancer cell lines, and stomach cancer cell lines.

 Vasodilation and fall in blood pressure

 It has been known for more than one hundred years that an intravenous injection of histamine causes a fall in the blood pressure.
 The underlying mechanism concerns both vascular hyperpermeability and vasodilation.
 Histamine binding to endothelial cells causes them to contract, thus increasing vascular leak.
 It also stimulates synthesis and release of various vascular smooth muscle cell relaxants, such as nitric oxide, endothelium-derived hyperpolarizing factors and other compounds, resulting in blood vessel dilation.
-These two mechanisms play a key role in the pathophysiology of anaphylaxis.
+These two mechanisms contribute to the pathophysiology of anaphylaxis.